tairetavares5-stack/CEP-Project/README.md

 1. Reducing image sizes
 2. Making sure your business needs are prioritized when choosing a web server
-3. Site code modification.
+3. Site code modification

 ##   Benefits of web performance optimization.

 <img width="1000" height="563" alt="image" src="https://github.com/user-attachments/assets/a9ab1d06-f9eb-4184-b636-0a936c044d29" />

 1. **Increased sales:** This is very important because it is the end goal of what every one wants and Unbounce highlights that most customers patronize retailers voluntarily due to their page speed.
-2. **Better Ease of use:** User experience are enhanced due to ease of use which enhances  clients contentment.
+2. **Better Ease of use:** User experience are enhanced due to ease of use which enhances  client's contentment.

 ## Ways of Tracking website performance .